10 Cheap Shopping Places in Istanbul

 You can also find export overruns of many famous brands for half a price here!
 This passageway is preferred by local youths a lot.

 5. Atlas Passageway

+Where to buy cheap clothes in Istanbul?
 Atlas Passageway is one the most famous points of Taksim, Istiklal Street.
-It has a unique architecture dating back to the 19th century.
+It has unique architecture dating back to the 19th century.
 It also has a cinema inside called Atlas Cinema.

 There are plenty of shops inside of this passageway which sell a huge range of goods for reasonable price such as clothes, vintage and second hand goods, accessories, shoes, slippers, and so on and so forth.